csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 It’s first byte times that are crippling Orbea.
 Setting even a modest `max-age` (and allowing Cloudflare to serve cached HTML responses) would take the edge off.
-Typekit—and the way they’ve placed it—cause them severe paint-timing issues.
+Typekit — and the way they’ve placed it — cause them severe paint-timing issues.
 Blocking on top of blocking on top of blocking.
 The double-carousel issue on the PDP accounts almost exactly for their CLS scores.
 That would be a quick win for them.